Featured image of post Run!

 Are we able to reproduce the error systematically?

-Although I’ve been talking about troubleshooting in the sense of solving an investigation, we must never lose sight of the initial objective: restoring service, and as quickly as possible.
+Although I’ve been talking about troubleshooting in the sense of solving an investigation all this time, we must never lose sight of the initial objective: restoring service, and as quickly as possible.

-When your customer loses access to their website hosted by you, it’s easy to fall into the trap of immediately wanting to root cause analysis.
+When your customer loses access to their website hosted by you, it’s easy to fall into the trap of immediately wanting to do the RCA (root cause analysis).
 There’s a problem, and you want to understand why.

-Sometimes we have to accept that understanding the cause of a problem can take time, and prioritize service availability above all else.
+We must sometimes accept the fact that understanding the cause of a problem can take time, and prioritize the availability of the service above all else.

 I’d like to start with a practical example of an emergency situation.
 Let’s step away from the RUN for two minutes to talk about a night-time on-call incident.

-Your customer has a problem with his website, which has suddenly become very slow and a large number of incoming requests are being lost.
+Your customer has a problem with his website, it suddenly became very slow and a large number of incoming requests are being lost.

 It’s 4am.

-You investigate, and see that it’s a load website on 3 servers.
-Two of them are not responding at all.
 The website has huge traffic, it’s a top priority and you don’t have a minute to lose.
-Asking the customer to wait a whole troubleshooting before restoring his service is unthinkable.
+Asking the customer to wait for a full troubleshooting before restoring his service is unthinkable.

 You’ve got to save time.

-It’s out of the question to restart the machines, which are no longer responding in a hurry.
+It is out of the question to hastily restart the machines that are no longer responding; an investigation is required.

-My first instinct would be to head for the load balancer to redirect all incoming requests to the only server still standing.
+My first instinct was then to head for the load balancer to redirect all incoming requests to the only server still standing.

-As load balancing has not been implemented for no reason, this solution is obviously not viable in the long term, but at least service has been restored.
+As load balancing was not implemented without reason, this solution is obviously not viable in the long term, but at least service has been restored.

-We still need to make sure that the only functional server will be able to hold the load for the next few hours, and we’ll need to do some extra monitoring (hypercare) before going back to bed.
+We still need to make sure that the single functional server will be able to hold the load for the next few hours.
+Increased monitoring (hypercare) for a good hour is required before going back to bed.

 The service is hanging on by a thread, but it’ll last through the night until my colleagues wake up.

-The next day, we’ll be able to carry out all the necessary troubleshooting as a team, in order to correct the problem permanently and distribute the load across the 3 machines once again.
+The next day, we were able to carry out all the necessary troubleshooting as a team, in order to correct the problem durably and distribute the load across the 3 machines once again.

 Let’s move on to a slightly less urgent case, typical of the RUN.
 There are so many examples of troubleshooting that I don’t know which one to choose.

-What I mean by this is that, as I said earlier, when an incident occurs, we immediately form an intuition based on the little information we have at first sight, and then dig deeper.
-But there’s much more to troubleshooting than that.
-Most of the time, there’s a whole context to take into account: business constraints, the services that revolve around the one concerned, the infrastructure on which it runs, etc.
+What I mean by this is that, as I said earlier, when an incident occurs, we immediately form an intuition based on the sparse information we have at first sight, and then dig deeper.
+But troubleshooting often boils down to more than that.
+Most of the time, there’s a whole context to take into account: business constraints, the services that revolve around the one concerned, the infrastructure on which it runs…

-I’m going to modify the example slightly for reasons of confidentiality, but the principle will remain the same.
+I’m going to modify the example slightly for reasons of confidentiality, but the principle remains the same.

 This is a 500 error.
-The microservice has failed to push users to the destination.
-A failed push.
+The microservice failed to push the users to the destination.
+Failed pushes, then.

-Already, we can say that not everything is on the ground.
+Right away, we can say that not everything is down.

-I’ve also noticed that this synchronization sends a lot of requests in a short space of time.
+I also notice that this synchronization sends a lot of requests in a short space of time.

-I thought it was a rate-limiting problem, but looking at the history of other synchronizations, I see that the volume is similar to what we’ve always had.
+I then thought of a problem due to rate limiting or request overload, but looking at the history of other synchronizations, I see we are on a volume similar to what we’ve always had.

 Next, let’s take a look at the logs.

-Note: a well-done log message, error or not, will only contain a very simple message about what we were trying to do.
+Note: a well-crafted log message, error or not, will only contain a very simple message regarding what we were trying to do.

 All other information will be found in the log fields, which we can use to filter.

-So I start by filtering through all the log messages that contain an error, in order to find something in common.
+So I start by filtering all the log messages containing an error, in order to find a common point.
 Knowing that we always include an “operation” field, which is a sort of code for the operation performed when the message was sent, I decide to display it to see.

 1